jzeiders/GraduateML/src/Project2/README.md

 Current algorithm absolutely blows.
 Possibly an analysis issue though, it's actually so bad lol.
 I do think the actual main thing is to get the features right for rolling and lagging.
 I wonder if they actually taught anything about this?
 Possibly

+Dropping the year because everything is in the same year